Saturday, March 31, 2012

 Five more consecutive first round exits were followed by five more seasons of failing to qualify for the postseason prior to the franchise relocating to North Carolina, where they would win the Stanley Cup in 2006 as the Hurricanes.

-The Whalers not only changed their jerseys for their first NHL season, but were also forced to change their name from the New England Whalers to the Hartford Whalers as a demand by the Boston Bruins, located 102 miles to the northeast.
+The Whalers not only changed their jerseys for their first NHL season, but were also forced to change their name from the New England Whalers to the Hartford Whalers as the result of a demand by the Boston Bruins, located 102 miles to the northeast.

 Here is a WHA-era 1974-75 New England Whalers Tom Webster jersey.
 Their final WHA jerseys sported a "W" bisected by a harpoon, worn since their second WHA season of 1973-74.